-Autumn 2017 my good friend Phil recommended my video services to a Mayfair art gallery, who was planning a ‘video social media campaign’ for their stand at Frieze London and an upcoming exhibition.
-My company The Film Yard had been making corporate and commercial videos for the past 6 years and making some small videos for the campaign was something we definitely could help with.
+“In Autumn of 2017, my friend Phil recommended my services to a Mayfair art gallery looking for video content.
+They were hoping to promoting their stand at Frieze London, and an upcoming exhibition.
+At that point I had already been making corporate and commercial videos for the past 6 years.
+Making a handful of small videos for a gallery seemed like an easy tangent.

 We were engaged to deliver one video of the exhibition, one animation of a select few pieces, and one showcase video of the artist featured at Frieze London.
 Working with the gallery, we planned the videos and shoot carefully to ensure we’d get footage that we know from experience is impactful and professional.
 I personally don’t like anything that is overly focussed on ‘selling’, and we wanted to create original content that informed viewers of the work and artist without being forceful.
 To this end we selected soundbites from an interview with the artist that centred on the art primarily.
 We paired this with footage of the art that felt most organic.

 As we were capturing footage of a curated and finished gallery space, it meant filming right before the exhibition opened.
 That’s a very tight turnaround to complete the edit!
 With some late night work, coffee and takeout, we had all the content ready to go for the morning.
 Time really flies when you’re having fun and working on videos of such beautiful art definitely helps.

 We thought that was the end of it.

 At the time my company The Film Yard was extremely busy.
 We were in the lead-up to Christmas, and had lots of other shoots.
 I didn’t think much else of the gallery we’d filmed , until we were asked back to create some more videos.
 Having had such an enjoyable time with them before, I was happy to sign us back up.